Sept 18 - Dec 9, 2017

 Please join us for the Opening of "Infinite Mirror" and more:

-Following the Opening of "Infinite Mirror: Images of American Identity," the JCMA together with the Juniata College Office of Diversity & Inclusion's “Beyond Tolerance” series present Within the Silence, a one-woman play about the mass incarceration of Japanese Americans during WWII, a subject also explored by "Infinite Mirror" artist Scott Tsuchitani, whose parents and grandparents lived through that experience.
+Following the Opening of "Infinite Mirror: Images of American Identity," the JCMA together with the Juniata College Office of Diversity & Inclusion's “EDI” series present Within the Silence, a one-woman play about the mass incarceration of Japanese Americans during WWII, a subject also explored by "Infinite Mirror" artist Scott Tsuchitani, whose parents and grandparents lived through that experience.

 "Within the Silence" will be performed at 7:30 PM in Ellis Hall.